top of page

 To start with, we are excited to have moved the fence along Early Street back to create a much larger public space.
 The designs evolve as we continue to ask questions about what impact we have when keeping ourselves open to the needs of our community.

 Ideas we are working to incorporate include engagement with the community to help us design this space including the voices of the hundreds of teens that stream by the garden each day.
 We are looking at how this space engages more of the faces of those who live in this community to have a greater impact on physical and mental health.
 New designs include raised accessible beds, garden beds brimming with produce for people passing by to try and care for, spaces to hang out and enjoy the physical and mental benefits of green spaces, while also learning more about growing our own food.
-The possibilities for new public classes, concerts, yoga sessions excite us.
+The possibilities for new public classes, movies and yoga sessions excite us.
 Individual donations are so important to be able to step into the world we are creating.

 PUBLIC ART: Joining the Totems in the front parklet, in 2021, we worked with local artist Monique Sarfity to create this Community Eco Art Mosaic!
 Watch the video from one of our founders, Carolle Huber, to learn more about the project.
 This art piece was made possible in part by funding from Morris Arts through the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts.